-Lastly, the third dataset was a mix of both the dataset from kaggle and the one created by me.
+Lastly, the third dataset was a mix of both the dataset from Kaggle and the one created for this project.
 Each of the four classes had the same number of images, 80, for a total of 320 for the entire mixed dataset.
-Within each class there are 40 images from my dataset and 40 images from kaggle dataset.
-Balancing the number of images for each class was crucial to avoid bias and overfitting, as well as making sure the overall dataset is a good mix of both dataset.
-The ideas behind making a mixed dataset is to compare the performance of each model based on the dataset.
+Within each class there are 40 images from the self made dataset and 40 images from the Kaggle dataset.
+Balancing the number of images per class was essential to avoid bias and overfitting, while also ensuring the dataset was a representative mix of both sources.
+The purpose of creating this mixed dataset was to compare the model's performance across different dataset compositions.